durkeepk/website/content/authors/admin/_index.md

 ---
-bio: My research interests include emotions, social cognition, personality, and evolution.
+bio: Research fellow at the Institute for Advanced Study in Toulouse.
+My research interests include emotion, social cognition, personality, and evolution.

 education:
   courses: